 Best for:

-- Apps that need subscription billing
+- Apps that need subscription billing for web or eligible mobile flows.

-- One-time payments and premium features
+- One-time payments and premium features.

 Zapier: Automation and integrations